santhosh-tekuri/jsonschema/README.md

 ```

 Here `I` stands for instance document and `S` stands for schema document.
-The json-fragments that caused error in instance and json documents are represented using json-pointer notation.
+The json-fragments that caused error in instance and schema documents are represented using json-pointer notation.
 Nested causes are printed with indent.

 ## CLI